 However, some high-quality goldfish pellets with good protein content from fish meals and wholesome ingredients may be suitable for bettas occasionally.
 This is a better option than lower-quality betta pellets full of fillers.

-When feeding goldfish food to bettas, only feed a small amount 1-2 times per week maximum.
-Watch for signs of digestive upset like bloating.
+When feeding goldfish food to bettas, only feed a small amount, 1-2 times per week maximum.
+Watch for signs of digestive upset, like bloating.
 Soaking pellets can help reduce air swallowing.

 For optimal betta health and nutrition, it’s still best to feed a high-protein betta formula as the staple diet.
 But in a pinch, higher-quality goldfish pellets can work.
-Avoid flake foods which bettas may struggle to eat.
+Avoid flake foods, which bettas may struggle to eat.

-In summary, feeding goldfish food to bettas once in a while is possible but not ideal long-term.
+In summary, feeding goldfish food to bettas once in a while is possible, but not ideal long-term.
 Choose a premium pellet formula and feed sparingly, watching for signs of digestive issues.
 A proper betta diet remains essential for health.